 How to drive the D135 balcony road through Gorges de l'Escharis?

-The Gorges de l'Escharis is a deep limestone canyon located in the Drôme department of southeastern France.
-The road through the gorge, the D135, is a technical high-exposure route that ranks among the specialized balcony roads in France.
-Carved by the Roanne River, the drive requires high situational awareness due to its narrow roadbed and vertical rock walls.
+The Gorges de l'Escharis is a deep limestone canyon in the Drôme department of France.
+The road through the gorge, the D135, is one of the narrowest balcony roads in France.
+It is a 22.4 km route carved into the cliffs above the Roanne River, where overhanging rocks and the lack of space to pass other vehicles are the main obstacles.

 | Road facts: Gorges de l'Escharis (D135) | |